 '''

-init (start)
+init(start)

+Initialize self.
+See help(type(self)) for accurate signature.

 '''

 '''

 classmethod find(tokens_by_line)

 '''

 Find one instance of special syntax in the provided tokens.

 Tokens are grouped into logical lines for convenience, so it is easy to e.g. look at the first token of each line. tokens_by_line is a list of lists of tokenize.
 TokenInfo objects.